Child Dislocated Shoulder

 What if I have concerns/questions?

-- If you have problems with the rehabilitation of you shoulder, you should see your GP in the first instance - take your ACC form/number with you
+- If you have problems with the rehabilitation of you shoulder, you should see your GP first - take your ACC form/number with you

 - If your shoulder does not settle or if you have another dislocation, then your GP or physio may refer you to an orthopaedic specialist who will decide if you need surgery